Chariton the Confessor: Souka (Old Lavra at Tekoa)

-After that, in about 345, he moved on to establish a third monastery in the Valley of Tekoa, named the Souka and later known as the Old Lavra.
-At an even later date, apparently after the Muslim conquest when the remains of Chariton were translated to the Old Lavra from the laura of Pharan, it became known as the monastery of Chariton, this name being preserved until this day in the Arabic name of the wadi (valley of a seasonal stream), Wadi Khureitun.
+In about 345, Chariton moved on to establish a third monastery in the Valley of Tekoa, initially named Souka and later, the Old Lavra.
+After the Muslim conquest Chariton's remains were translated from the lavra of Pharan to the Old Lavra, known today as the Monastery of Chariton and preserved in the Arabic name of the wadi (valley of a seasonal stream), Wadi Khureitun.

-In all three locations his fame let Christians flock to learn from him, disturbing his solitude, which was the reason for him repeatedly moving on.
-At Souka he eventually relocated to a cave on a cliff near the centre of the lavra, known as the "Hanging Cave of Chariton" and whose remains have been discovered by Israeli archaeologist Yizhar Hirschfeld.
+In all three locations his fame attracted Christians wishing to learn from him but preferring solitude instead, he repeatedly moved on.
+At Souka he eventually settled in a cliff side cave near the centre of the lavra, known as the "Hanging Cave of Chariton" where his remains were discovered by Israeli archaeologist Yizhar Hirschfeld.